 How to Prepare for Cataract Surgery

-Dr. Alabata performs an optical biometry to measure the length and shape of your eye prior to cataract surgery.
+Dr. Alabata performs an optical biometry to measure the length and shape of your eyes prior to cataract surgery.
 Optical biometry provides valuable information to help determine the type of surgery and IOL that may be best for you.
 Please do not hesitate to ask questions about the pros and cons of the different cataract surgical modalities and IOLs during your consultation.

 Dr. Alabata will also discuss what to expect on the day of surgery and afterwards.
 In most cases, you will be asked to refrain from eating and drinking after midnight prior to surgery.
 Remember, cataract surgery is an outpatient surgery, so arrange a ride to and from the surgery center.